daisy/xprocspec/README.md

 Feel free to have a look at the code and give feedback.
 It works with the bundled example, but there's probably a lot of bugs in there, and is not yet a complete implementation of the draft spec below.

+If you wish to try it out; run the XProc script `xprocspec.xpl` with `test/basic.xprocspec` as input on the source port.
+If you're on Windows you should also provide the `temp-dir` option which should be a `file:///` URI to a directory on your disk (it defaults to `file:/tmp/` which should work in both Linux and OSX).
+On the `result` output port you will get a HTML report which you can open in your browser to view the results of the test.

 # Draft specification

 ## x:description